 Students are advised that recommendation letters for which they have not waived their rights of access are often not taken seriously.
 Some professors refuse to write letters of recommendation if such access rights are not waived.
 Waiver forms will be provided for those wishing them at the time that recommendation letters are solicited.

 If a student or faculty member experiences a problem with the advising process, the DGS or the Chair should be notified.
 The Chair or DGS should try to mediate any problems and to help the student continue to progress towards the degree.
-Students are informed that if reconciliation at the departmental level fails, they may bring their problems to the FAS Dean's office.
+Students are informed that if reconciliation at the departmental level fails, they may bring their problems to the DSAS Dean's office.

 Graduate Student Parental Accommodation Guidelines